journey-ad/star-list/README.md

 *   [ycjcl868/readme-gpt](https://github.com/ycjcl868/readme-gpt) - Generate your Github Readme with OpenAI and Vercel Edge Functions.

-*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Agentic is the App Store for LLM tools.
+*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Agentic is RapidAPI for LLM Tools.
 Your API ⇒ Paid MCP.
 Instantly.

 *   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.